x

 Faculty

-Summer Dance Program brings together year-round faculty from Boston Ballet School, professional dancers from Boston Ballet, and guest artists from around the country to share their expertise with students.
+Summer Dance Program brings together year-round faculty from Boston Ballet School, professional dancers from Boston Ballet, and guest artists from around the word to share their expertise with students.
 Some of the faculty that students can expect to see include:

 Artistic Leadership: